Home | Community | FAQ | Issues | Twitter | Edit documents

 Global SMTP settings

-Most probably you want to use the same SMTP settings for your all project on your server.
+Most probably you want to use the same SMTP settings for all projects on your server.
 In this case, use the

 • SMTP_GLOBAL_HOST